How To Get The Most From Tournament Life

 Rates listed ("HR") are often special chess rates- you must request the chess rates or you will be charged more.
 The rates may be higher or rooms unavailable if not reserved early enough- see the details of each tournament for the reservation deadline (usually 2-3 weeks before).
 Reserving as early as possible is wise, as even if you adhere to the listed deadline, it is possible that the "chess room block" has already been exhausted.

-Hotel rates of "89-89" indicate that the rate is $89 per night, per room, for either one or two in a room (two beds).
-Hotel rates of "89-89-89-89" mean that the rate is $89 per night, per room, for one through four in a room (however, do not expect more than two beds; a rollaway or two may be available for an extra charge- ask the hotel about this).
+Hotel rates of "99-99" indicate that the rate is $99 per night, per room, for either one or two in a room (two beds).
+Hotel rates of "99-99-99-99" mean that the rate is $99 per night, per room, for one through four in a room (however, do not expect more than two beds; a rollaway or two may be available for an extra charge- ask the hotel about this).

 It is especially important to reserve early for major events.
-For example, the hotel in Philadelphia usually sells out about a month before the World Open, and Bally's Las Vegas sometimes is sold out almost two months before the North American Open.
+For example, the hotel usually sells out about a month before the World Open, and Bally's Las Vegas sometimes is sold out almost two months before the North American Open.
 Even if a hotel does not sell out, they have the right to raise their rate after the reservation deadline listed in our publicity.

 IF YOU MUST WITHDRAW

-On the day of the tournament, email is usually also best, but if you don't get a response, that means the Director may not be set up to read email, and you should call about 1-2 hours before the first round.
-Call the hotel and ask for the chess tournament headquarters.
+If it's a last minute emergency and you have no access to email, call the hotel and ask for the chess tournament headquarters.
 Do not ask for the Tournament Director by name, as this may lead to a message visible only in his guest room, and he probably won't go there before making round one pairings.
-If giving notice by mail, you must send this at least 8 days before the tournament.

 OTHER INFORMATION

 For foreign players with multiple ratings (USCF, FIDE, CFC, FQE, other foreign) the highest of the ratings (plus possible adjustment points) is used.
+See foreignratings.com for further info.

 The Tournament Director may assign an estimated rating to any player, and may expel an improperly rated player from an event in progress.
 CCA minimum ratings are used in all CCA events if higher than USCF.
 Only about 100 players have CCA minimum ratings, which we assign if we feel their USCF ratings are too low.

-TOURNAMENT LIFE ABBREVIATIONS & TERMS
+TOURNAMENT LIFE ABBREVIATIONS & TERMS:

 $$G: Guaranteed prizes.